negligence-master/AtoRov/README.md

 ### file management describtion here:
+- README.md is project description.
+You can learn how to edit using mark down by reading [this](https://about.gitlab.com/handbook/markdown-guide/) article.
 - you can find all the diagram in the diagram folder!
   - flow charts
   - eletrical diagram